masoncfrancis/personal-attendance-record/README.md

 The file where the attendance record will be kept must be set in the `PAR_FILE` environment variable.
 It will be stored in CSV format so you can open it with Excel or another spreadsheet program.

+#### Record-keeping increments

+Users may have personal preferences over the granularity of records kept.
+As such, the user can choose whether to maintain 1 attendance entry per day or to save all checks.
+This is configured by setting the environment variable `PAR_RECORD_INCREMENTS` to `daily` or `all`, respectively.

+##### `daily`

+If the user elects to maintain 1 entry per day, `par` will continue to check as many times as it is run according to its established schedule, but it will only maintain 1 entry for each day.

+With that said, if `par` finds that the user is in the office during at least 1 of its scheduled checks, it will mark the user as in-office for that day.
+The user must be working away from the office for all checks for `par` to record the day as not-in-office.

+##### `all`

+If the user elects to keep all records, `par` will save the result of all checks along with their timestamps in the file.

-#### Modes
+#### Check method

-`par` can be configured to run in 2 modes: `corporateproxy` or `checkhost`.
-This mode is set via the `PAR_MODE` environment variable.
+The user can select a method by which `par` performs its checks: `corporateproxy` or `checkhost`.
+The method must be set via the `PAR_MODE` environment variable.

-##### `corporateproxy` mode
+##### `corporateproxy` method

-Use `corporateproxy` mode if you have to configure proxy settings on your machine in order to access the internet while on the office network.
-If your workplace network does not use a proxy through which your computer must route all internet traffic, this mode will **not** work for you.
+Use the `corporateproxy` method if you have to use a corporate proxy to access the internet from the corporate network.
+If your computer does not require a proxy configuration to enable internet access while in the office, this mode will **not** work for you.
+If you use a corporate proxy to gain internet access even while working away from the office, this method also won't work for you.

-This mode works by checking if you are able to access the internet without going through a corporate proxy.
+This method works by checking if you are able to access the internet without going through a corporate proxy.

 ###### How It Works: